kdeldycke/click-extra/docs/pygments.md

 ## Integration

-As soon as [`click-extra` is installed](install.md), all its additionnal components are automaticcaly registered to Pygments.
+As soon as [`click-extra` is installed](install.md), all its additional components are automaticcaly registered to Pygments.

 Here is a quick way to check the new plugins are visible to Pygments' regular API: